 For those employers whose state specific First Reports of Injury (FROI's) do not qualify as "equivalents" of the Form 301, the capability to complete the OSHA Form 301 is included.
 In order for form 301 to be an "equivalent", the FROI must have all of the same fields as a Form 301.
 Once an entry has been made onto the OSHA 300 Log, a simple click opens the screen containing an html version of the Form 301 with the data from the 300 Log entry, including the OSHA Case number assigned automatically pre-filling to the form.
 In a matter of a few minutes, the Form 301 is completed, stored, and may be printed.
 If you need to update the form at a future date due to a change in the claim status, the form is quickly accessible and may be changed, re-printed, and saved on demand.
 This eliminates the frustration users generally experience when fumbling with hand written forms and paper files.
 It reduces the input process into a single elegantly designed input screen that virtually eliminates the possibility of error.
 Users of any computer skill level can operate the program easily and efficiently.

-Employers may subscribe to the service directly.
-A site sponsorship is also available for Insurance Companies, TPA's or Insurance Agencies to provide as a value-added service for their customers.
-Risk Managers may also provide this as another management tool for their various corporate entities.
+Sponsorship is available for Insurance Companies, TPA's, Risk Managers, or Insurance Agencies to provide as a value-added service for their customers.
 The site is then personalized with the sponsor's name, phone, and "tag line" on every screen.
 Completely customized web sites and sponsor on-site hosting options are also available.